andrewjf232/PTV_Project/README.md

 ### Transformation 1: Joining the station_reference table and hourly_reference tables

 A simple JOIN to connect our reference table 'station_reference' containing our station name and other station information, to the actual transport data corresponding to that station in 'hourly_permanent' table.
+This is essential to translate station_key into the actual name, and details of the station (suburb, road classification, geographical co-ordinates, etc)
 <img width="958" alt="Screenshot 2025-06-02 at 3 09 07 pm" src="https://github.com/user-attachments/assets/f570b53a-3a1a-4854-8f94-fa08e9d25545" />

 ### Transformation 2: Unpivoting the hourly_permanent table